This updated guide lists all of the best grain-free dog foods this year.

 Pay attention to the overall list of labels, and especially the top five ingredients, before you make up your mind.

 Food allergies in dogs can be a little complicated.
-In most cases, protein is the culprit in most common allergen in canines.
-However, not all food proteins have the potential of triggering sensitivities and allergies.
+In most cases, protein is the culprit in the most common allergen in canines.
+However, not all food proteins have the potential to trigger sensitivities and allergies.

 According to studies, the most common food allergens are:

-It is also a good point to understand that not all grains are equal.
-The wholesome grains may not have allergenic potentials.
-Some healthy ones include:
+It’s crucial to understand that not all grains are the same.
+Wholesome grains may not necessarily cause allergies.
+Some nutritious options include:

 That is why you must read the label.
 After you check the ‘grain-free’ tag on the package, turn it around and thoroughly check the specifically stated grains and the nutrient balance and formulation of the kibble.